Ionic Membranes Go Metallic

 Incorporating a ruthenium complex into the backbone of a cross-linked polymer has led to the first metal-based anion-exchange membranes.
-The new materials could make fuel cells more efficient, less expensive, and allow them to operate under a wider range of reaction conditions (J. Am.
+The new materials could make fuel cells more efficient and less expensive, and might allow them to operate under a wider range of reaction conditions (J. Am.
 Chem.
-Soc., DOI: 10.1021/ja211365r).
+Soc., DOI: DOI: 10.1021/ja211365r).

-A team led by Gregory N. Tew of the University of Massachusetts, Amherst, and Michael A. Hickner of Pennsylvania State University began by building a cross-linkable monomer from terpyridine and ruthenium(II)-bearing norbornene.
-With ring-opening metathesis, they polymerized the monomer’s norbornene unit, using different amounts of dicyclopentadiene as a cross-linkable comonomer to form a series of anion-exchange membrane thin films.
+A team led by Gregory N. Tew of the University of Massachusetts, Amherst, and Michael A. Hickner of Pennsylvania State University began by building a monomer from a ruthenium(II) terpyridine complex bearing a norbornene group.
+With ring-opening metathesis, they polymerized the norbornene unit, using different amounts of dicyclopentadiene as a cross-linkable comonomer to form a series of anion-exchange membranes.

-The new materials demonstrate anion conductivity and mechanical properties on par with existing nonmetal anion-exchange membranes used for applications such as water purification and fuel cells.
+The materials demonstrate anion conductivity and mechanical properties on par with existing nonmetal anion-exchange membranes used in water purification and fuel cells.
 But they have key advantages over their nonmetal analogs.

-One advantage of the ruthenium-based membranes is that the divalent metal carries two anions, Tew says.
+One advantage is that the divalent metal carries two anions, Tew says.
 That capability increases ion-exchange capacity and thus efficiency, compared with monovalent anion materials.
 “The metal-cation concept should allow us to increase the anion capacity beyond two anions per metal using other, perhaps cheaper, metals,” he adds.

-Another benefit of the ruthenium complex is its stability at the high pH and moderate temperature (80 °C) found in alkaline fuel cells, Tew notes.
-The anion-exchange membrane is typically the most expensive part of an alkaline fuel cell, an application for which the stability of standard quaternary ammonium-based anion membranes has been a concern.
+Another benefit is the ruthenium complex’s stability at the high pH and moderate temperature (80 °C) found in alkaline fuel cells, Tew notes.
+The anion-exchange membrane is an expensive part of a fuel cell, an application for which the stability of standard quaternary ammonium-based anion membranes has been a concern.

 The metal-cation films are “a creative breakthrough in membrane science,” says Ian Manners of the University of Bristol, in England, whose group makes metallopolymers.

 Anion-exchange membranes have been dominated by polymeric materials based on quaternary ammonium groups, Manners explains.
-On the other hand, metal-cation-containing polymers are well-established, and they have found applications as phosphorescent emitters and sensors and in redox-active gels, he adds.
-But putting the two concepts together “is a significant new development,” Manners says.
+On the other hand, metal-cation-containing polymers are well established, and they have found applications as phosphorescent emitters and sensors and in redox-active gels, he adds.
+Putting the two concepts together “is a significant new development,” Manners says.

 The new polymer design has been patented, Tew says, but the team hasn’t yet moved forward with any commercialization efforts.